 Finally, it’s time for the last noodle.
 Top that one with sauce and some dollops of tofu ricotta.

 Then cover the top of the loaf pan with aluminum foil.
 Pop it into the air fryer.
 Air fry the covered lasagna for 10 minutes at 400 degrees.

 Then carefully remove the foil.
 Air fry uncovered for an additional 3 to 5 minutes, so that the top can get some color.

 The top should look nice and brown on top with some crispy outer sections.
 Even a little bit of black on top is a-okay.

 Do I have to use aluminum foil?

-However, everything in this lasagna is fine to eat at whatever temperature.
+However, everything in this recipe is fine to eat at whatever temperature.
 So even if it’s a little saucier or not quite as warm in the middle, it will still be fine to eat.

 If you’re not going to use aluminum foil, you could even try warming the sauce first before adding it to the lasagna.

 And if you’re going to substitute with vegetables like mushrooms, for example, you could sauté them first, so that they’re already warm.

-To make this lasagna without the foil, I’d recommend cooking it for 8 to 10 minutes.
+To make this recipe without the foil, I’d recommend cooking it for 8 to 10 minutes.
 After that, the top will likely get overdone.

 Make it your own